tensorleap/tensorleap/examples/optical_flow_raft/README.md

 leap.yaml file is configured to a dataset in your Tensorleap environment and is synced to the dataset saved in the environment.

-For any additional file being used we add its path under `include` parameter:
+For any additional file being used, we add its path under `include` parameter:

 ```
 include: